jeffrey-io/www-jeffrey-io/input/projects/wood-projects-2015.markdown

 * Set up more outlets
 * More lighting

+# Done

+* dining room table (probably eight feet by 4 feet? or so; the goal is be able to have a dinner with 3-4 couples)
+* the mega cart

 # In Progress

-* dining room table (probably eight feet by 4 feet? or so; the goal is be able to have a dinner with 3-4 couples)
+* an outdoor shed for drying wood

 # Thing Projects

-* seven chairs (all different, all distinct, with different colors shades)
-* a throne (For the dining room table)
 * a toy box (about 2' by 1' by 1.5')
 * A Stick of Power (there is a tree in the backyard that is dead, I'll cut it down, carve it, absorb it's ancient power)
 * four outdoor cedar chairs for lounging